edvinassvedas-dev/reit-valuation-tool/README.md

 ## Notes

-- The AFFO DCF can return negative equity values for highly leveraged REITs with low near-term AFFO — this is mathematically correct and represents the model's assessment that equity has no residual value at the given WACC.
-Negative intrinsic values render in red; MoS and upside display `—` since both are undefined at non-positive intrinsic.
 - Required fields (shares, DPS, AFFO, GAV, projection years) must be positive — the app validates on Calculate and reports the offending field.
 - Cap rate sensitivity requires the NOI field to be populated.
 - Weights do not need to sum to 100 — the weighted average normalises automatically and a status-bar notice appears if any model returned no result.